Over-the-Air Federated Learning: Rethinking Edge AI Through Signal Processing: Abstract

 {\MakeLowercase{\textit{et al.}}: Author Guidelines for Special Issue Articles of IEEE SPM}

-\section{abstract}
+\section{Abstract}

-Over-the-Air Federated Learning (AirFL) is an emerging paradigm that tightly integrates wireless signal processing and distributed machine learning to enable scalable AI at the network edge.
-By leveraging the superposition property of wireless signals, AirFL performs communication and model aggregation of the learning process simultaneously, significantly reducing latency, bandwidth, and energy consumption.
-This article offers a tutorial treatment of AirFL, presenting a novel classification into three design approaches: CSIT-aware, blind, and weighted AirFL.
-We provide a comprehensive guide to theoretical foundations, performance analysis, complexity considerations, practical limitations, and prospective research directions.
+Over-the-Air Federated Learning (AirFL) is an emerging paradigm that tightly integrates wireless signal processing and distributed machine learning to enable scalable AI at the network edge. {By exploiting wireless superposition over a shared multiple-access channel, AirFL turns simultaneous transmissions of local model updates into an analog aggregate at the receiver, thereby reducing communication latency, bandwidth usage, and energy consumption in wireless aggregation domains.
+This article develops a design-oriented tutorial view of analog AirFL.
+We organize existing schemes according to the signal-processing mechanism used to enable AirFL aggregation: transmitter-side channel compensation and power control, receiver-side equalization and high-dimensional processing, or learning-aware aggregation weighting.
+This viewpoint leads to three representative classes---CSIT-aware, blind, and weighted AirFL---and clarifies their assumptions, performance tradeoffs, complexity, and deployment limitations.
+We further discuss synchronization, digital and hybrid analog-digital realization, and open research directions for integrating AirFL into practical wireless edge-AI systems.}